josephmckinsey/editing-with-llms/BAYESIAN_EXPERIMENT.md

 $p_{l, s} = \alpha + u_l + E - I$ if this is an incorrect answer.
 I'd expect that most system prompts have a larger effect on $E$ than $I$, and that choosing a bigger model mainly impacts $I$ and not $E$.

+In general, we could come up with various different factors which we try and analyze this way, instead of just 1 or 2.

+## Alternative Methodologies

+Although we spent most of the effort here on calibrating precision and recall through Bayesian methods, we only get a small number of binary variables from each method call.
+Ideally, each call to the LLM should provide the maximum amount of information possible.
+I can think of a couple options here:
+1. Post-testing Survey

+After we test an LLM with a given prompt, we could also give it the true answers, then we can ask it what information would help it improve in the future.
+This could be taken from our config options, along with an optional write-in that we could analyze later.

+2. We could straight-up ask what option they would prefer best.

+Both options here could actually help us as well.
+I'd expect there to be a correlation between its actual task performance and the survey results, with some fixed errors for each config option.
+We could try estimating those errors while figuring out what the correlation is.

+Recall that in Bayesian methods, if you have more information with good assumptions, that cannot decrease the performance of your final estimator.
+More information, however uncorrelated, about things you want to estimate helps you.